 Kirkwood, MO Everyday Expenses

-- Gallon of milk – $2.95
+- Gallon of milk: $3.61

-- Carton of eggs – $1.78
+- Carton of eggs: $2.48

 Best Neighborhoods & Places to Live in Kirkwood, MO

-The sycamore and oak-bound streets of Kirkwood are known to be filled with family-friendly neighborhoods of historical homes and college-educated residents.
 Kirkwood consists of three major neighborhoods – Woodhine Heights, Windsor Springs, and Upper Woodlawn.
 Woodhine Heights offers residents two family parks within its borders along with luxurious golf at the Greenbriar Hills Country Club.
 If you go two miles east from here you’ll be in Kirkwood’s Windsor Springs and a step away from the St. Louis Community College.
-Two miles north of Windsor, Upper Woodlawn is the nearest to downtown Kirkwood and has a handful of unique shops, restaurants, and attractions like the historical and peculiar Kirkwood Train Station.
+Two miles north of Windsor, Upper Woodlawn is the nearest to downtown Kirkwood which has a handful of unique shops, restaurants, and attractions like the historical and peculiar Kirkwood Train Station.

 If you’re hoping to purchase a home within the area, then check out some of Redfin’s online home listings in Kirkwood, MO.
 If you’re looking to rent, try searching for available apartments in and around Kirkwood.